Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Unified construction of symmetric -local circuits for QCA

 Applying the construction described above then automatically gives a \fdqck on the supersites realizing $Q$.
 However, we must be careful to confirm that the depth of the $k$-local circuit and the value of $k$ are both independent of system size in the compactified dimensions.
-This is clearly true of $V_R$, whose definition in Eq.~\ref{eq:vr} is unaffected by the compactification and hence it is still $k$-local and finite-depth.
+This is clearly true of $V_R$, whose definition in Eq.~\ref{eq:vr} is unaffected by the compactification, and hence it is still $k$-local and finite-depth.
 Note that while the definition of $V_R$ depends on which dimensions we choose to compactify, $V_R$ is unaffected by whether we actually compactify those dimensions or not.
 What remains then is to check that the unitary $w$ used to define $W_1$ and $W_2$ can be realized as an \fdqck.
-In particular, we first show that $W_1$ and $W_2$ are $d$-dimensional circuits that are finite-depth along the non-compactified direction and act as locality-preserving unitaries ($(d-1)$-dimensional QCAs) along the $d-1$ compactified directions; also check Fig.~\ref{fig:vr}.
-Following that, we use induction to show that $W_1$ and $W_2$ can be realized as an \fdqck.
+Note that $W_1$ and $W_2$ each consists of a parallel application of $w$.
+Then, if $w$ can be realized as an \fdqck, so can $W_1$ and $W_2$.
+We show that this is the case by showing that $w$ is in fact a $(d-1)$-dimensional QCA and then using an inductive argument.